dqops/dqo/docs/integrations/airflow/run-checks-operator.md

 - **running**: The job is now running.
 - **succeeded**: The job has finished successfully.
 - **waiting**: The job is parked until the concurrency constraints are met.

+## Long-running run check task

+An approach is different in case of long-running Airflow tasks that take several minutes up to hours to be completed.

+Instead of using a single operator, usage of WaitForJobOperator as an addition to the long-running task is necessary.

+Check the [wait for job operator](wait-for-job-operator.md) page for more details.